Last Updated on March 21, 2021 by Shaun Snapp

 “Most of us are trained to believe theory must originate in the human mind based on prior theory, with data then gathered to demonstrate the validity of the theory.
 Machine learning turns this process around.
 Given a large trove of data, the computer taunts us by saying, If only you knew what question to ask me, I would give you some very interesting answers based on the data.
 Such a capability is powerful since we often do not know what question to ask. . .“Suitably designed machine learning algorithms help find such patterns for us.
 To be useful both practically and scientifically, the patterns must be predictive.” – Wall Street Journal

-This crosses over the topic of what is the domain, as I stated earlier, data science is not the study of data, it is the use of data management and statistical techniques to gain insight from data.
+This crosses over the topic of what the domain is, as I stated earlier, data science is not the study of data.
+It is the use of data management and statistical techniques to gain insight from data.

 Secondly, related to the quote, machine learning runs on data sets and then tells us correlations (paraphrasing the quotation).
 Well, that is not even a scientific method.